 \section{Conclusion and Future Work}

-In this paper, we characterized the performance of Power-of-$d$ choices routing algorithm for the sub Halfin-Whitt regime in the load balancing model.
+In this paper, we characterized the performance of Power-of-$d$ choices routing algorithm for the sub-Halfin-Whitt regime in the load balancing model.
 We showed that if $d$ grows polynomially with $n$, then the jobs experience a finite delay.
 On the other hand, if $d$ grows only as Poly-Log$(n)$, then the jobs experience infinite asymptotic delay.
 In particular, we characterized the delay for Power-of-$d$ with $d \in [\Omega(\log (n)^3), n]$ and $\gamma \in (0, 0.5)$.
-Future work is to similarly understand the performance of Power-of-$d$ for different scalings of $d$ in other many-server-heavy-traffic regimes.
+Future work is to similarly understand the performance of Power-of-$d$ choices for other many-server-heavy-traffic regimes.